Tom Simpson (ice hockey)

 Tom Simpson (born August 12, 1952) is a Canadian retired professional ice hockey player who played 314 games in the World Hockey Association.

 Career

 During his career, Simpson played with the Toronto Toros, Birmingham Bulls, and Edmonton Oilers.
+In the 1974-75 WHA season, Simpson (nicknamed "Shotgun" by fans) was one of six players to score 50 goals in the season.
+Since no player of the Toronto Maple Leafs had ever achieved a 50 goal season, Simpson was also the first professional player in Toronto to achieve a 50-goal season and the only one until 1981.

 Since retiring from hockey, Simpson has worked as a health and safety coordinator.

 Personal life

 Simpson lives in Peterborough, Ontario, and has three sons.